Monthly Archives: August 2012

 The question – in life and in death – is whether God believes in you-

 At the Baden disputation Johannes Eck used the Complutensian Polyglot and pretended to read the Hebrew text while he was actually reading the Latin.
 Zwingli justly derides this as pretense, Eck doing nothing more than using an interlinear!
 As Zwingli writes at the end of August, 1526–

 After our previous success in March and April with themed months on the New ‘Jesus Tomb’ Discovery and Artifacts Lacking Context, we are pleased to announce that the ASOR blog will be hosting another theme month in September, this time on Qumran and the Dead Sea Scrolls.

 And at an accredited school at that!
 Who could ever imagine such a thing (I mean aside from anyone who knows absolutely nothing about Higher Ed in America).
-Dozens of Harvard University students are being investigated for cheating after school … Continue reading

 Who knew… Luther on the Bluetooth… Oh!
 Hey!!!!
 This is just what people do to the Historical Jesus!
 They put him in their own context… just as doofily.

 Jesus isn’t a proto-feminist.
 He isn’t a proto-Marxist.
 He isn’t a proto-egalitarian.
 He isn’t a proto-Democrat.
 He isn’t a proto-Republican.
 He isn’t a cynic, a wandering minstrel, a dude with pithy cool new age sayings.
 He isn’t interested in your economic theory.
 He isn’t a follower of Adam Smith.